 Pictures of our partners Project Muinda of Kinshasa Monthly Meeting (DR Congo) taken during visits in 2014 and 2011

 For a country the size of DR Congo, there can never be enough international observers to cover polling stations and ensure that there are no pockets of malpractice.
-Also, the dedication of local people to election monitoring creates a sense of responsibility for governance, showing political candidates and electoral officials that their own people are watching them.
+Also, the dedication of local people to election monitoring creates a sense of responsibility for governance, showing political candidates and electoral officials that people are watching them.

 The very act of maintaining an impartial, balanced attitude is an important element of peacebuilding, and is a skill that has to be learned, not taken for granted.
-Election observation offers an opportunity to help people develop this skill in a very practical setting.
+Election observation offers an opportunity to help people develop this skill in a practical setting.
 It also provides a timely context for people to learn about their human rights and appropriate expectations for good governance.